• ❖

 From an epidemiological point of view, exposure to, or ‘contact with,’ nature has been linked to better health and wellbeing.

-In a study of 20,000 people, those who spent two hours a week in green spaces, such as local parks and forests, were substantially more likely to report good health and psychological well being than those who don’t.
+In a study of 20,000 people, those who spent two hours a week in green spaces, such as local parks and forests, were substantially more likely to report good health and psychological well-being than those who don’t.

-For people who spent between 1 and 119 minutes in nature, they were no more likely to report higher levels for both health and wellbeing than those in the control group (i.e., those who never had contact with nature).
+People who spent between 1 and 119 minutes in nature, they were no more likely to report higher levels for both health and wellbeing than those in the control group (i.e., those who never had contact with nature).

 And guess what?